Home

 Because pet allergies are becoming increasingly more common, designer dogs like the Labradoodle, Cavachon, and Cockapoo are becoming more prevalent.
 Dogs are being bred specifically for people who have allergies.

-Return from Hypoallergenic Dogs to Dog Grooming Basics
+Back to Dog Grooming Basics